 Kanazawa Hyakubangai – Shopping at Kanazawa Station

 Hyakubangai is the collective name for all the shopping and dining areas inside the Kanazawa Station building.
-There are three main areas: “Anto” on the south side of the station concourse, “Rinto” on the north side, and “Kutsurogikan” on the west side of the station.
-Together these three sections make for one Kanazawa’s best shopping malls with plenty of local specialty goods, fashion brands, and some of Kanazawa’s best eateries all concentrated in one area.
+There are three main areas: “Anto” on the south side of the station concourse, “Anto Nishi” on the west side, and “Rinto” on the north side of the station.
+Together these three sections make for one of Kanazawa’s best shopping malls with plenty of local specialty goods, fashion brands, everyday services, and some of Kanazawa’s best eateries all concentrated in one area.
 Read more

 Kanazawa Forus Shopping Mall